Minorities protest Charanjeet’s murder

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HANGU: Members of minority communities here on Saturday staged a protest against the murder of a Sikh peace activist Charanjeet Singh in Peshawar and demanded immediate arrest of the killers.
+HANGU: The members of minority communities on Saturday staged a protest against the murder of a Sikh peace activist Charanjeet Singh in Peshawar and demanded immediate arrest of the killers.

 Led by the Sunny Singh, Frid Singh, Shahid Singh, Yousaf Masih, Chaudri Haridyal Sindhou, Elder Yaqub and others, the protesters were carrying banners and placards inscribed with the slogans against the murder of Charanjeet Singh.